Thyroglobulin Antibody, Serum

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Of individuals with autoimmune hypothyroidism, 30% to 50% will have detectable anti-Tg autoantibodies, while 50% to 90% will have detectable anti-TPO autoantibodies.
-In Graves disease, both types of autoantibodies are observed at approximately half these rates, while in papillary and follicular thyroid cancer, mainly anti-Tg autoantibodies are detected at rates of 10% to 20%.
-In this latter case, the main importance of anti-Tg measurement is identification of individuals in whom measurement of circulating Tg cannot be relied upon as a tumor marker during follow-up.
-The presence of anti-Tg autoantibodies may lead to false-low, or less commonly, false-high serum Tg measurements.
+In individuals with autoimmune hypothyroidism, 30% to 50% will have detectable anti-Tg autoantibodies, while 50% to 90% will have detectable anti-TPO autoantibodies.
+In Graves disease, both types of autoantibodies are observed at approximately half these rates.

-An adjunct to anti-thyroid peroxidase (anti-TPO) autoantibody (TPO / Thyroperoxidase [TPO] Antibodies, Serum), antithyrotropin-receptor autoantibody (THYRO / Thyrotropin Receptor Antibody, Serum), and thyroid-stimulating immunoglobulin (TSI / Thyroid-Stimulating Immunoglobulin [TSI], Serum) measurements in the diagnosis of autoimmune thyroid diseases: Hashimoto disease, postpartum thyroiditis, neonatal hypothyroidism, and Graves disease
+As an adjunct in the diagnosis of autoimmune thyroid diseases: Hashimoto disease, postpartum thyroiditis, neonatal hypothyroidism, and Graves disease

-Identification of potentially unreliable serum thyroglobulin measurements in the follow-up of patients with differentiated follicular-cell derived thyroid carcinomas
+Identification of potentially unreliable serum thyroglobulin measurements by immunoassay in the follow-up of patients with differentiated follicular-cell derived thyroid carcinomas; for this application order HTG2 / Thyroglobulin, Tumor Marker, Serum or HTGR / Thyroglobulin, Tumor Marker Reflex to LC-MS/MS or Immunoassay

 Diagnosis of Autoimmune Thyroid Disease:

-Measurements of anti-thyroid peroxidase (anti-TPO) autoantibodies have higher sensitivity and equal specificity to anti-thyroglobulin (anti-Tg) autoantibody measurements in the diagnosis of autoimmune thyroid disease.
-Anti-Tg autoantibody levels should, therefore, only be measured if anti-TPO autoantibody measurements are negative, but clinical suspicion of autoimmune thyroid disease is high.
+Measurements of antithyroid peroxidase (TPO) have higher sensitivity and equal specificity to antithyroglobulin (anti-Tg) measurements in the diagnosis of autoimmune thyroid disease.
+Anti-Tg levels should, therefore, only be measured if anti-TPO measurements are negative, but clinical suspicion of autoimmune thyroid disease is high.
+Detection of significant titers of anti-Tg or anti-TPO autoantibodies is supportive evidence for a diagnosis of Graves disease in patients with thyrotoxicosis.
+However, measurement of the pathogenic antithyroid-stimulating hormone (TSH) receptor antibodies by binding assay (THYRO / Thyrotropin Receptor Antibody, Serum) or bioassay (TSI / Thyroid-Stimulating Immunoglobulin [TSI], Serum) is the preferred method of confirming Graves disease in atypical cases and under special clinical circumstances.

 Positive thyroid autoantibody levels in patients with high-normal or slightly elevated serum thyrotropin levels predict the future development of more profound hypothyroidism.